-Margaret (Meg) Hargreaves, Ph.D., M.P.P., is a Senior Fellow with NORC's Economics, Justice, and Society Department, recognized for her methodological expertise evaluating systems change initiatives addressing complex social issues, including: the prevention, mitigation, and treatment of child abuse and other adverse childhood experiences; racial/ethnic disparities in health care; place-based population change initiatives; early childhood education and juvenile justice system reforms; and climate change adaptation and mitigation.
+Margaret (Meg) Hargreaves, Ph.D., M.P.P., is a senior fellow with NORC's Health Care Evaluation department, recognized for her methodological expertise evaluating systems change initiatives addressing complex social issues, including: the prevention, mitigation, and treatment of child abuse and other adverse childhood experiences; racial/ethnic disparities in health care; place-based population change initiatives; early childhood education and juvenile justice system reforms; and climate change adaptation and mitigation.
 She has written systems change evaluation methods guides and journal articles for federal agencies and foundations.
 She chaired the American Evaluation Association’s Systems in Evaluation Topical Interest Group from 2009 to 2015, and was honored with the Association’s Marcia Guttentag Evaluator award in 2011.

 Hargreaves currently leads projects evaluating complex system transformation initiatives in education, child welfare, and human services.
 For the National Public Education Support Fund, she is directing the evaluation of the Partnership for the Future of Learning, a national network of philanthropic funders and leaders of key education and social justice organizations working to advance a shared vision, policy framework, and narrative in key places across the United States, including California, Georgia, and New Hampshire.
 For the KVC Institute for Health Systems Innovation, she is directing the evaluation of the Institute’s partnership with Hennepin County, Minnesota’s Health and Human Services’ initiative to transform child welfare and other service systems, using a population-based model of child well-being.
 Hargreaves is also the project director for the evaluation of the Change in Mind Institute, continuing her previous work as the director of the evaluation of the Change in Mind: Applying Neuroscience to Revitalize Communities initiative.